ErrabelliSathvik/job-data-pipeline/README.md

-# 🚀 Job Market Data Pipeline
+# 🚀 Job Market Intelligence Pipeline with Analytics Dashboard

 ## 📌 Overview
 An automated ETL pipeline that collects job market data, processes it, and stores it in a cloud database for analysis.